hexbatch/apple-core/core-docs/step-4-actions/action-overview.md

             initial_mapping: array, [rules search path to read attributes (can be anywhere), merge policy, name of the key M to hold value]
             action_mapping: array, [value of a key from above  (logic), optional value of a key from above (value), action type to do, target attribute path id (same element)]

-    event-id:  the event These are attributes, can use one event or a parent event.
+    event-id:  the event attribute, can use one event or a parent event.
 Actions can be turned off and on, to not listen to event, based on the path boundaries of the attribute the action is hooked up to